-COVID19 Update We are living in a new era with the global pandemic from the novel corona virus.
+COVID19 Update We are living in a changed environment with the global pandemic from the novel Corona Virus.
 In response to COVID19, and following the best practices recommended by the CDC and the American Veterinary Medical Association, and the State of California, I continue to update my protocols for home visits in order to be as safe as possible for myself, you, and the community in general.
 Currently I am offering Quality of Life consultations, some ongoing palliative or hospice care, as well as End of Life services, in the home setting.
 I am fully vaccinated and, if you are as well, we can work in- or outdoors, weather and air quality permitting.
 If you or any members of your family are not vaccinated, it’s still best if we can meet outdoors.
-Alternatively, for these services you can see me at Northfork Veterinary Clinic (I am currently there on alternating Mondays and Thursdays), either as a one time visit to establish a Veterinary-Client-Patient-Relationship (VCPR), so that medications and/or herbs can be prescribed, or for ongoing weekly acupuncture visits.
-Please contact Northfork Veterinary Clinic directly for their hours and protocols for appointments (530-888-8788, Northforkvet.com).
+Alternatively, for these services you can see me at Northfork Veterinary Clinic (I am currently there on alternating Mondays and Thursdays), Please contact Northfork Veterinary Clinic directly for their hours and protocols for appointments (530-888-8788, Northforkvet.com).
 You may also call, text or e-mail me to discuss treatment plan options for your pet.
 (530-906-2490, email@example.com)